Sunhaloo/Obsidian-Publishing/Learning/School HSC/Python/Python Basics/Python Modules/Random Module - Python.md

 >[!warning]
 >Here it is **necessary** to import the random module as we will be using it constantly

->Not like in [[Text Files]], where even though we imported the OS Module.
+>Not like in [[Text Files - Python]], where even though we imported the OS Module.
 We did not use it every time.

 # Displaying Random Numbers